csci-1301/csci-1301.github.io/lectures/030_datatypes_and_variables/readme.md

 ## Variables in Memory

 - A variable names a memory location
 - Data is stored in memory (RAM), so a variable "stores data" by storing it in memory
 - Declaring a variable reserves a memory location (address) and gives it a name
 - Assigning to a variable stores data to the memory location (address) named by that variable

+#### Sizes of Numeric Datatypes

 - Numeric datatypes have different sizes
     - Amount of memory used/reserved by each variable depends on the variable's type
     - Amount of memory needed for an integer data type depends on the size of the number